Our goal is to help you get your pet(s) fixed. To succeed, please:

 Many vets require preoperative blood work prior to performing surgery on an animal 8 years of age or older.
 Please check with vets in your area to determine their requirements.

 Yes.
 Many of our partner vets will fix Community Cats for caretakers who qualify for the SNAP program.
-Please refer to the vet list and look for “CCP” to determine which vets participate in the Community Cat Program.
-The Community Cat package includes spay/neuter, a rabies vaccination, and a MANDATORY ear-tip to identify cats that have already been fixed.
+Please refer to the vet list and look for “CC” to determine which vets participate in the Community Cat Grant.
+The Community Cat Grant package includes spay/neuter, a rabies vaccination, and a MANDATORY ear-tip to identify cats that have already been fixed.

 Pets that are not fixed are prone to undesirable and dangerous behavior.
 Unfixed cats and dogs are more likely to urinate on carpet and furniture.
 Unfixed male cats have strong-smelling urine due to the high levels of testosterone.
 The odor lessens after being neutered.

 If you don’t qualify for SNAP, many organizations throughout Indiana have low-cost spay/neuter opportunities.
-Please look to the map linked by our Additional Programs on the Programs page and search for low-cost spay/neuter services.
-You can also Google “low cost spay neuter near me”.
+Visit our Additional Resources page for opportunities.

 CANCELLATION POLICY: If you make an appointment to use your spay/neuter voucher, please make every effort to attend the appointment.
 Should you need to cancel, call the veterinary office as early as possible, and at least 48 hours prior to the appointment.
 If you do not attend your appointment without giving notice, your voucher will be considered void.
 It will not be reissued, and you will not receive a refund.